TDobs287/SQL-Analysis/README.md

 # Adventureworks Analysis
 ### Below are the following tables and graphs that accompany the SQL queries located in the .sql file
-#### This information is based on the Adventureworks dataset between the years 2010 and 2014
+#### This information is based on the Adventureworks dataset between 2010 and 2014

 #### 1. Show each country's sales by customer age group.